stringparser/gulp-runtime/docs/README.md

 ### Instance methods

+Exactly, instances.
+You can split builds into instances within the same process and run them separately.

 #### gulp.task

 `gulp.src`, `gulp.dest`, `gulp.watch` and `gulp.task` behave the same as described in the [`gulp` API documentation][gulp-api].